Solid oxide fuel cell: Polarizations

 Polarizations, or overpotentials, are losses in voltage due to imperfections in materials, microstructure, and design of the fuel cell.
-Polarizations result from ohmic resistance of oxygen ions conducting through the electrolyte (iRΩ), electrochemical activation barriers at the anode and cathode, and finally concentration polarizations due to inability of gases to diffuse at high rates through the porous anode and cathode (shown as ηA for the anode and ηC for cathode).
+Polarizations result from ohmic resistance of oxygen ions conducting through the electrolyte (iRΩ), electrochemical activation barriers at the anode and cathode, and finally concentration polarizations due to the inability of gases to diffuse at high rates through the porous anode and cathode (shown as ηA for the anode and ηC for the cathode).
 The cell voltage can be calculated using the following equation: